danielharrell/open-eyes-lect-2017-18/Open.md

 Rosamond from Middlemarch (p.779):
 > What another nature felt in opposition to her own was being burnt and bitten into her consciousness.
-> (797) Rosamond, taken hold of by an emotion stronger than her own---hurried along in a new movement which gave all things some new, awful, undefined aspect---could find no words, but involuntarily she put her lips to Dorothea's forehead which was very her, and then for a minute the two women clasped each other as if they had been in a shipwreck.

 Homer: noon-day sun?
 Allanbrook.
 "In his poem the sun is always high noon, and the angle of